 From the beginning of the preparatory rerun process, the ISO recognized the importance of having a robust process to internally verify the results of the preparatory rerun.
-Therefore, ISO Management formed, in December 2003, a verification team that was comprised of selected ISO staff members who had settlement, finance, or review and auditing experience.
+Therefore, in December 2003, ISO management formed a verification team that was comprised of selected ISO staff members who had settlement, finance, or review and auditing experience.
 Contractor and consultant support were also provided as needed.
-Contractors provided needed review support while the consultants provided auditing experience as well as
+Contractors provided needed review support while the consultants provided auditing experience as well as guidance on the checklists and verification guidelines.
+This team reported directly to the ISO's Chief Financial Officer.